boneskull/xstate-audition/README.md

 > Run a State Machine Actor Until Its System Spawns a Child Actor

-`runUntilSpawn(actor, childId)` / `runUntilSpawnWith(actor, options, childId)` are curried functions that will start an actor and run it until it spawns a child actor with `id` matching `childId` (which may be a `RegExp`).
+`runUntilSpawn(actorRef, childId)` / `runUntilSpawnWith(actorRef, options, childId)` are curried functions that will start an actor and run it until it spawns a child actor with `id` matching `childId` (which may be a `RegExp`).
 Once the child actor is spawned, the actor will immediately be stopped.
 The `Promise` will be resolved with a reference to the spawned actor (an `xstate.ActorRef`).

-`waitForSpawn(actor, childId)` / `waitForSpawnWith(actor, options, childId)` are similar, but do not stop the actor.
+`waitForSpawn(actorRef, childId)` / `waitForSpawnWith(actorRef, options, childId)` are similar, but do not stop the actor.

 The root State Machine Actor itself needn't spawn the child with the matching `id`, but _any_ actor within the root actor's system may spawn the child.
 As of this writing, there is no way to specify the _parent_ of the spawned actor.